#play14. Fifth edition

 3 October 2022

-#play14 is a non-conference on serious gaming: during two days, the game is the real protagonist and learning, sharing, growing, analysing, enjoying, discovering tools.
+#play14 is a 2 days non-conference on serious gaming: learning, sharing, growing, analysing, enjoying, discovering tools.

 The fifth edition of the event concluded on saturday 17 september 2022.